 There was no legislation establishing USIA.
 It was created by Eisenhower’s Reorganization Order No. 8, effective August 1, 1953.
 The first Director of USIA, Theodore C. Streibert, was appointed three days later.
 It is not clear how long it took to identify and move staff and functions from State to USIA, but, despite growing resistance in State against public diplomacy, it does not appear to have been quick.
 This should be expected considering the bureaucracy and number of FSOs and staff in the field.

 Mr. Bradlee describes in his book a conversation in the fall of 1953 where Mr. Bradlee was asked by the soon-to-be senior editor at Newsweek to become a European correspondent for the magazine.
-Despite Mr. Bradlee working at USIS through 1954, he started at Newsweek on Christmas Eve 1954, when Mr. Bradlee left for Newsweek, he recounted how Embassy Paris, where he was stationed, was ‘secretly pleased’ that they did not have to pay for his transport back to the U.S. That is over one year after USIA was established and the only mentions of bureaucracy in his memoir is of State.
-The reorganization and reallocation of resources to USIA very likely focused on Washington and does not appear to have reached France by the time Mr. Bradlee moved on.
+Mr. Bradlee worked at USIS through 1954 when he started at Newsweek.
+He later recounted how Embassy Paris, his last post, was ‘secretly pleased’ when that they did not have to pay for his transport back to the U.S. That was barely a year after USIA was formally established and the only mention of the any bureaucracy in his memoir is of the State Department.
+The reorganization and reallocation of resources to USIA very likely focused on Washington and may not have reached France by the time Mr. Bradlee moved on.

 In the end, it appears that Mr. Bradlee never worked for USIA.

-The reader may view this as simply an academic exercise, or perhaps simply semantics.
-On the contrary, I see this as a counter to the mythologizing of the past that hides the the true foundations and even purposes of international information and engagement.
-There was public diplomacy before USIA and we would do well to understand the advantages and disadvantages of that time, including the landscape in which public diplomacy operated, why it was required, and why it was supported by diverse actors in the Congress, in the media, across corporate America, and in Democrat and Republican Administrations.
+The reader may view this as merely an academic exercise, or perhaps merely semantics.
+On the contrary, I see this as a counter to mythologizing of the past that hides the true foundations and even purposes of international information and engagement.
+There was public diplomacy before USIA, and we would do well to understand the advantages and disadvantages of that time, including the landscape in which public diplomacy operated, why it was required, and why diverse actors in the Congress supported it, in the media, across corporate America, and in Democrat and Republican Administrations.